VietAnh2402/Global-Super-Store-Sale-Analysis/README.md

-#global_super_store_sale
-Insight and Recommendation in link gg drive: https://docs.google.com/spreadsheets/d/1f4v-nPJ3reEo6NstKXwvsO6iJNLyi0IHopUXXvXHamY/edit#gid=1826151885
+# GLOBAL SUPER STORE SALE

-1 Overview Description: Performance KPIs increase 24-27% YoY, in case return rate is low and tend to reduce -> It is the righ time to reinvest and start expand in other market and reform strategic product
+##1.
+Overview Description: Performance KPIs increase 24-27% YoY, in case return rate is low and tend to reduce
+-> It is the righ time to reinvest and start expand in other market and reform strategic product

-2 The sale amount need to emphasize is Jun and 5 months end of the year in 4 year are in the same trend -> can see the seasonal and cycle sale here  -> Can have marketing campagin in peak time to increase brand awareness and sale amount.
+##2.
+The sale amount need to emphasize is Jun and 5 months end of the year in 4 year are in the same trend
+-> can see the seasonal and cycle sale here  -> Can have marketing campagin in peak time to increase brand awareness and sale amount.

 3 Return rate is low 5%